 "And to Seth, to him also there was born a son; and he called his name Enosh' (Genesis 4, 26).
-Abba Cohen Bardela was asked: '[Why does Scripture enumerate] Adam, Seth, Enosh, and then become silent?'
-'Hitherto they were created in the likeness and image [of God],' he replied, 'but from then onward Centaurs (keintorin) were created.""
+Abba Cohen Bardela was asked: "[Why does Scripture enumerate] Adam, Seth, Enosh, and then become silent?'
+'Hitherto they were created in the likeness and image [of God],' he replied, 'but from then onward Centaurs (keintorin) were created."

-The Psalm, then, embodies the principle of divine providence.
+The Psalm embodies the principle of divine providence.
 Those who are intellectual progeny of Adam, Abraham, and Moses are those God "art mindful of."
-Those who are not such progeny, who in some sense are less than human, are "visited" and punished by God.
-They are called benei adam, but not enosh.
-Maimonides links our chapter 1:10 to Guide 3:17 with this Psalm.
-Guide 3:17 details the way providence works:
+Those who are not such progeny, who are in some sense less than human, are "visited" and punished by God.
+They are benei adam, but they not Enosh.
+With this Psalm Maimonides linked our chapter 1:10 to Guide 3:17, expounding the workings of providence:

 "It may be by mere chance that a ship goes down with all her contents (Maimonides' brother died by shipwreck), ... or the roof of a house falls upon those within; but it is not due to chance, according to our view, that in the one instance the men went into the ship, or remained in the house in the other instance: it is due to the will of God, and is in accordance with the justice of His judgments, the method of which our mind is incapable of understanding.
 I have been induced to accept this theory by the circumstance that I have not met in any of the prophetical books with a description of God's Providence otherwise than in relation to human beings.
 The prophets even express their surprise that God should take notice of man, who is too little and too unimportant to be worthy of the attention of the Creator: how, then, should other living creatures be considered as proper objects for Divine Providence!
 Comp.
-'What is man, that thou takest knowledge of him?'
+'What is man, that Thou takest knowledge of him?'
 (Ps.
-144:3): 'What is man (Enosh), that thou art mindful of him?' (ibid.
+144:3): 'What is man (Enosh), that Thou art mindful of him?' (ibid.
 8:8).
-It is clearly expressed in many Scriptural passages that God provides for all men, and controls all their deeds (many citations)....
+It is clearly expressed in many Scriptural passages that God provides for all men, and controls all their deeds [many citations provided]....
 All that is mentioned of the history of Abraham, Isaac, and Jacob is a perfect proof that Divine Providence extends to every man individually.
-But the condition of the individual beings of other living creatures is undoubtedly the same as has been stated by Aristotle....
-I hold that Divine Providence is related and closely connected with the intellect, because Providence can only proceed from an intelligent being, from a being that is itself the most perfect Intellect.
+But the condition of the individual beings of other living creatures is undoubtedly the same as has been stated by Aristotle [i.e., they are relegated to the workings of nature] I hold that Divine Providence is related and closely connected with the intellect, because Providence can only proceed from an intelligent being, from a being that is itself the most perfect Intellect.
 Those creatures, therefore, which receive part of that intellectual influence, will become subject to the action of Providence in the same proportion as they are acted upon by the Intellect."
+(Guide 3:17)